ThaiTechTales/aws/webapp/README.md

 ## Usage

 1. Clone this repository.
-2. Edit `terraform.tfvars` with your AWS region and other variables.
+2. Edit `terraform.tfvars` with the desired AWS region and other variables.
-3. Initialize Terraform:
+3. Initialise Terraform:

    ```bash
    terraform init